 For our purposes, it is information of the second sort that will be our primary concern since our most basic task is to evaluate the reasons and evidence that are offered to support and justify accepting the author's conclusions as opposed to other ones.

 Reading 🗳

 Rawls, J. (1999).
 A Theory of Justice (Revised ed.).
 Cambridge, MA: Belknap.
 (Original work from 1971.)
-(Excerpts are from sections 1, 3, and 4.)
+(Excerpts are from section 24-26.)

 Questions (?)